nimicent/watson-beat/directory.md

 Open your terminal per searching for it, opening your overview of applications on lefthand side, or if you have it pinned.

 `cd` to the root directory for this project.

+There you have it!
+You can now go back to the [README](https://github.com/watson-music/watson-beat) and proceed with the tutorial.